Six Early Signs Of Alzheimer's Disease And Other Memory Problems

 It can be common for people with Alzheimer's disease to exhibit depressive symptoms, apathy, aggression, and psychosis.
 In fact, for those living with Alzheimer's disease, depression has a comorbidity rate that can range from 25 to 75%.

 Changes in mood and personality can be particularly significant because, at first glance, they can lead even a medical professional to misunderstand the true root of behavioral changes, with the result being an inaccurate diagnosis.
-When symptoms like these appear in conjunction with others that may be connected to Alzheimer’s, it can become easier to distinguish what’s really going on.
+When symptoms like these appear in conjunction with others that may be connected to Alzheimer’s, it can become more difficult to distinguish what’s really going on.

 How online therapy can help